Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of male singers; Recorded: 1969

 This song is of recent origin, thus it is to be found neither in Štrekelj nor in the collection Sto Žalostnih (One Hundred Sad Songs).
 It is probably based on a certain true event, as in all the variants right to up to today the names of the two chief figures, Olgica and Branko, have been preserved.
-The tragic end is not so poignantly dramatic as in other ballads; in our case the end is not tragic at all – for the girl has decided, despite her sorrow, to re-marry.
-In this case we come across a truly old way of singing, characterized mostly by very slow, prolonged way of singing which is mentioned by our older informants as a way “in which it used to be sung in previous times” and also by pentatonics “on the fourth”.
+The tragic end is not so poignantly dramatic as in other ballads: in our case the end is not tragic at all – for the girl has decided, despite her sorrow, to re-marry.
+In this case we come across a truly old way of singing, characterized mostly by a very slow, prolonged way of singing which is mentioned by our older informants as a way “in which it used to be sung in the old times” and also by pentatonics “on the fourth”.
 Because of otherwise stronger middle voices this part is not so well heard, but it can be followed with an attentive ear.

 SLP IV, s.No.
 236/16